-Contact Phone: 541-938-3551

-1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

 District or Education Service District Name and ID:

-Milton-Freewater Unified School District
+\\Milton-Freewater Unified School District

-School or Program Name: Freewater School
+School or Program Name: \\\McLoughlin High School

-Contact Name and Title: Aaron Duff, Superintendent
+Contact Name and Title: \\Aaron Duff, Superintendent

-Contact Email: aaron.duff@miltfree.k12.or.us
+Contact Phone: \541-938-3551 Contact Email: aaron.duff@miltfree.k12.or.us

 ≥ 2 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 Policies, protocols, procedures and plans already in place Provide hyperlinks to any documents or other resources currently utilized in your school/district.
 Consider adding a brief description about how each is used within your school.
 School District Communicable Disease Management Plan OAR 581-022-2220 MFUSD Communicable Disease Plan Exclusion Measures Exclusion of students and staff who are diagnosed with certain communicable diseases OAR 333-019-0010 See page 18 of Communicable Disease Plan Isolation Space Requires a prevention-oriented health services program including a dedicated space to isolate sick students and to provide services for students with special health care needs.
-OAR 581-022-2220 See page 15 of Communicable Disease Plan Freewater has a general health room area located in the office and then a separate room that could be designated as an isolation room that allows staff to follow isolation protocol for student and staff safety if needed.
+OAR 581-022-2220 See page 15 of Communicable Disease Plan Nurse room located at the main office area with a separate designated as an isolation room in the event it is needed for staff and student safety.
 All district staff submit COVID-19 vaccine information.
 Those requesting an exception to OAR 333-019-1030 need to submit this district form.
 Approval of the exception and the reasonable steps to ensure that unvaccinated teachers, school staff and volunteers are protected from contracting and spreading COVID-19 are issued by the district.
-Emergency Plan or Emergency Operations Plan OAR 581-022-2225 The District has an Emergency Operating Plan that includes detailed information with protocols and response expectations for a variety of situations.
+The District has an Emergency Operating Plan that includes detailed information with protocols and response expectations for a variety of situations.
 It is not publicly shared for safety reasons.